emscape2/CE-Character_Creator/README.md

 Functions:
-- 20 different character templates
+This will add 20 different customisable character templates.
+These can be picked in the character selection and customised afterwards.
 - 10 for initial version, slightly different starting stats:
   - 6 extra health
   - extra die